-Freedom to sin is necessitous to moral development.
+Freedom to sin is necessary for moral development.
 A world where one group is forced to treat another group fairly is not a just world.
-And that is what the law does.
+And that is what law does.
 It is simply an insidious use of force, a tool for tyranny.
 The only free world is where people intrinsically hold moral values.
 In that world, you won’t need a constitution, a set of laws, police to enforce them, a judicial system to announce judgment on others.
 You won’t need an illusion of rights, just like birds don't show passport when they fly all over the globe.
-This is the model of the Garden of Eden - no police, no judge, no constitution, no nation, only moral laws.
+This is the model of the Garden of Eden-- no police, no judges, no constitutions, no nations, only moral laws.
 The Garden of Eden isn’t a physical place.
 It is a state of existence in which man holds himself accountable to moral principles.
 Only this model allows him freedom, while everything else is tyranny, covert or overt.

 Whenever these laws are violated, human life becomes suffering, just like economic control produces economic suffering.
 The moral ones either leave to places where people are still moral or continue to struggle against immoral forces of society.
 They help one another and manage to survive while the immoral ones die.
 Thus, moral laws restore themselves.
 They exist independently of humanity, just like physical laws exist even if there is no matter to observe them on.

 To read examples of how moral laws restore themselves, read how to spot higher principles.
 Here is an excerpt to encourage you -